ekwoka/external-memories/posts/Shopify-alpine-tailwind.md

 Of course, my javascript is also very rusty, and it wasn't very functional to begin with.

-But recently I've been very excited to learn about TailwindCSS and Alpinejs.
+But recently I've been very excited to learn about [TailwindCSS](https://tailwindcss.com/) and [AlpineJS](https://github.com/alpinejs/alpine).

 ## Utility First
 At their core, Tailwind and Alpine exist to expand the function of your markup, as opposed to put convoluted layers in the background.
 TailwindCSS calls this "utility-first css", where the bulk of common styling is handled via highly reusable utility classes, as opposed to the more classical sementic classes.